 This year’s campaign, ‘See the Full Picture’, will focus on 11 case studies exploring the different experiences of those accessing the programme, and why they came to access services.
 Through telling the full story and highlighting the challenges of navigating a very complex system, it is hoped that the general public will gain more understanding and think before judging.

-The campaign has a dedicated website as well as press and social media coverage, and an event organised by each of the Fulfilling Lives projects for Multiple Disadvantage Day on 3rd July.
-Fulfilling Lives South East is planning to run a ‘Living Library’ event in Brighton at Jubilee Library, with a musical element and active involvement from service users and staff – for more details please see https://www.multipledisadvantageday.org/events/brighton
+Fulfilling Lives South East is planning to run a ‘Living Library’ event in Brighton, with a musical element and active involvement from service users and staff – for more details please see https://www.multipledisadvantageday.org/events/brighton